 Whey protein is the optimal choice, but how will it be tolerated by individuals with lactose intolerance?

-We decided to test different concentrates and focus on the highest quality one - the one that our testers least complained about.
+We decided to test different concentrates and focus on the highest quality on - the one that our testers least complained about.

-Individuals with the irritable bowel syndrome (IBS) have been our most valuable source of information.
+Individuals with irritable bowel syndrome (IBS) have been our most valuable source of information.